Six months with the first semi-mainstream sex robot for men.

 The Launch made quick work of things in interactive mode

 The unexpected sudden surges towards the point of no return—completely absent of my own input and decision—cut my observations short.
 Every nitpick I had noted about the Launch and the content thus far went completely out the window as I muttered out loud something along the lines of, “oh shit, I don’t even care.
-Fuuuuuuuck,” as I gave myself permission to totally enjoy what I was feeling.
+Fuuuuuuuck,” as I gave myself permission to quit analyzing and just enjoy what I was feeling.
 This thing was working to get me off and it felt like it had a mind of its own.
 I didn’t care about the content, I didn’t care about the imperfect syncing, the limited movement, or the fact that I was having to hold it still in order to keep it from falling out of my lap.
 I was enjoying the fuck out of what was being done to me.

 As with my experiences in manual mode, I was again playing a game of chicken with the Launch in the final moments.
 Was I going to let it keep doing its thing during the orgasm—which could possibly be way too much sensation for me, or was I going to shut it off and take back control for a just-right finish?
 Well, with the added element of surprise and unpredictability that came with having the Launch being controlled by the content, it was a much harder game of chicken to play.
 As soon as the Launch made that one tide-turning sequence of strokes that gave me that unmistakable “I’m going to cum” feeling, I realized that the movement could suddenly turn very aggressive at any moment, so I immediately yanked the Launch off of me—still thrusting wildly on its own, and followed through with my own hand using the precise rhythm and pressure-point focus that I needed in order to make the most out of every split second of orgasmic glory my body was willing to offer.